All in the Family: Parents with Obsessive Compulsive Disorder

 • As OCD is an anxiety disorder, they may feel the need to soothe the parent and allay a parent’s fears.
 That action may be part of the child’s role in the family.

-• The child may find themself avoiding activities that seem to trigger the parent’s obsessions, compulsions, or rituals.
-This may just be easier, causing the child to enable the parent.
+• The child may find themselves avoiding activities that seem to trigger the parent’s obsessions, compulsions, or rituals.
+This may simply be easier, causing the child to enable the parent.

 These OCD-specific challenges that children of parents with OCD face center around the role reversal that appears in all instances of parental illness or impairment.
 The child has to be a caretaker to the parent, either by running interference, handling situations, taking over certain tasks or by soothing and allaying the fears of the parent.
 Acknowledging this role reversal and understanding it as both a loss and abandonment as well as a strength can be helpful to adults dealing with the legacy of their childhood.